rowland007/Cyber-Playbook/docs/glossary.md

     - **Virtualization** - A variety of technologies for managing computer resources by providing a software interface, known as an abstraction layer, between the software (operating system and applications) and the hardware.
 Virtualization turns physical RAM and storage into logical resources (PC Magazine, 2018).
 - **Log Aggregation** - Log management is the process of handling copious volumes of logs that are made up of several processes, such as log collection, log aggregation, storage, rotation, analysis, search, and reporting.
 Log aggregation, therefore, is a step in the overall management process in which you consolidate different log formats coming from different sources all into one place.
 This makes it easier for you to analyze, search, and report on your data.
 (Stringfellow, 2017).
 - **Log File Analysis** - The analysis of information generated by the computer systems.
 The files can be analyzed for anomalies or other patterns that are set by the alert levels of the organization.
+- **Logical Backup** - A copy of the directories and files of a logical volume.
+- **Logical Volume** - A partition or a collection of partitions acting as a single entity that has been formatted with a filesystem.

 ## M